Mobile Menu

 So, What is Mindfulness?

-Mindfulness is a meditation practice wherein you:
+Mindfulness is a meditative practice wherein you:

 Now, Apply it to Eating